ArieTrisna/Forex-USDJPY-Trends-Prediction/README.md

 - Matplotlib

 # Deployment
-For this project I'm using Streamlit for app building with Python
+For this project I'm using Streamlit for app building with Python <br>
 App: https://forex-usdjpy-trend-prediction.streamlit.app/

 # Guidance Source